The brain uses a lot of energy and needs glucose to function. Because the brain cannot store or manufacture glucose, it

 Glucose enters the bloodstream after we eat.
 However, glucose needs insulin - a hormone produced and excreted by the pancreas - before it can enter a cell.
 In other words, a cell would starve of energy if there were no insulin around, regardless of how much glucose there was.

-Insulin is responsible for bringing excess blood glucose levels back to normal.
+Insulin is responsible for bringing excess blood sugar levels back to normal.

 If glucose levels have dropped because an individual has not eaten for a while, the pancreas secretes glucagon - another hormone - which triggers the breakdown of stored glycogen into glucose, which is then released into the bloodstream, thus bringing glucose levels back up.

 Hypoglycemia and diabetes

-People with both types of diabetes usually need to take insulin - as well as other drugs - in order to bring their blood sugar levels down.
+People with both types of diabetes usually need to take medication such as insulin or other drugs to bring their blood sugar levels down.

 If a person with diabetes takes too much insulin, their blood sugar levels can drop too low - this is hypoglycemia.

-A person who takes insulin may take the normal amount of insulin for that time of day, but has eaten much less than usual, or done exercise - meaning that his/her insulin requirement for that moment is lower than usual.
+A person who takes insulin may take a normal amount of insulin for that time of day, but may have eaten much less than usual, or done exercise - meaning that their insulin requirement for that moment is lower than usual.

 In other words, taking too much insulin does not necessarily mean that the patient increased the dosage; it just means that the insulin taken in was more than the body needed at that moment.

 Other causes of hypoglycemia

-- Some medications - if somebody who does not have diabetes takes diabetes medication they may develop hypoglycemia.
+Some medications - if somebody who does not have diabetes takes diabetes medication they may develop hypoglycemia.
 Quinine, a drug used for malaria, can also cause hypoglycemia.
-Salicylates, which are used for treating rheumatic disease, and propranolol for hypertension (high blood pressure) may also trigger a serious drop in blood sugar levels.
+Taking high doses of salicylates, which are used for treating rheumatic disease, or propranolol for hypertension (high blood pressure) may also trigger a serious drop in blood sugar levels.

 - Alcohol abuse - the liver can stop releasing stored glucose into the bloodstream if somebody has been drinking heavily.

 - Some liver diseases - drug-induced hepatitis can cause hypoglycemia.